 Fonti and Marzo [2010], using the Thermal Emission Spectrometer (TES) on-board Mars Global Surveyor (MGS), showed evidence of widespread temporal variability with a global average value of 3 to 42 ppbv between 1999 and 2004 and with strong spatial variability in the methane signal intermittently present over locations where favorable geological conditions such as residual geothermal activity (Tharsis and Elysium) and strong hydration (Arabia Terrae) might be expected.
 There is considerable controversy about these detections, because TES lacks spectral line resolving power and requires co-addition of nearly 3,000,000 crude spectra to produce a very weak signal.
 Also, the identification of a methane signal is controversial due to the presence of nearby H2O and CO2 lines.
 The identification of methane depends on spatial and seasonal correlations with results from Geminale et al. [2008] and M09.

-Other locations for high methane levels are: Valles Marineris (42° to 7°N) with an upper limit of 10 ppbv and 3 ppbv outside that region [Krasnopolsky, 2012], a value of 20±10 ppbv over Elysium region [Encrenaz, 2008]
+Other locations for high methane levels are: Valles Marineris (42° to 7°N) with an upper limit of 10 ppbv and 3 ppbv outside that region [Krasnopolsky, 2012], and a value of 20±10 ppbv over Elysium region [Encrenaz, 2008], although the methane fit of this MeX-PFS data relies on a single spectral element and could be spurious.

 In an effort to minimize the previous problems reported (telluric contamination with other martian spectral features, instrument noise and very low spectral resolution data), observations were performed with the Echelon-Cross-Echelle Spectrograph (EXES) onboard the Stratospheric Observatory for Infrared Astronomy (SOFIA).
 The high-altitude measurements of SOFIA (~12-14 km) significantly reduce the effects of the terrestrial atmosphere allowing the use of methane lines in the 7.5 μm band.
 These measurements suggest an upper limit on the methane volume mixing ratio ranging from 1 to 9 ppbv [Aoki et al., 2018].
-The measurements were taken during summer(Ls 123º) of Mars year 33.
+The measurements were taken during summer in the northern hemisphere (Ls 123º) of Mars year 33.

 Based on current understanding, the total photochemical loss rate of methane in the martian atmosphere is 2.2×105cm−2s−1, and its lifetime is 340 years [Krasnopolsky et al., 2004].
 Since the vertical and horizontal mixing time is much shorter than the photochemical lifetime, methane should be uniformly mixed and distributed throughout the atmosphere.
 However, the different methane observations (Table 1), if true, indicate a temporal and spatial variability of methane that is inconsistent with a well-mixed atmosphere or with a long photochemical lifetime [Lefèvre and Forget, 2009].
 Further, with a long photochemical lifetime, even episodic emissions like those identified in Table 1 would result in a large global methane abundance, since the abundance would build over time.